-- To gain basic knowledge in conducting and semiconducting materials and their properties. - To provide a basis for understanding properties and applications of dielectric materials. - To impart knowledge on magnetic and optical materials and their properties & applications. - To enable the students to correlate theoretical principles with practical applications.
+- To provide a basis for understanding properties and applications of dielectric materials. - To impart knowledge on magnetic and optical materials and their properties & applications. - To enable the students to correlate theoretical principles with practical applications.

-MODULE I CONDUCTING AND SEMICONDUCTING MATERIALS 8

-Quantum free electron theory of metals and its importance - Energy distribution of electrons in metals - Fermi distribution function - Density of energy states and carrier concentration in metals - Fermi energy - Classification of solids into conductors, semiconductors and insulators on the basis of Band theory - Introduction to Elemental and Compound semiconductors - Carrier concentration derivation for Intrinsic semiconductors - Density of electrons in conduction band & Density of holes in valence band- intrinsic carrier concentration - Fermi energy & Variation of Fermi energy level with temperature - Mobility and electrical conductivity - Band gap determination.
+MODULE I CONDUCTING AND SEMICONDUCTING MATERIALS 8 Quantum free electron theory of metals and its importance - Energy distribution of electrons in metals - Fermi distribution function - Density of energy states and carrier concentration in metals - Fermi energy - Classification of solids into conductors, semiconductors and insulators on the basis of Band theory - Introduction to Elemental and Compound semiconductors - Carrier concentration derivation for Intrinsic semiconductors - Density of electrons in conduction band & Density of holes in valence band- intrinsic carrier concentration - Fermi energy & Variation of Fermi energy level with temperature - Mobility and electrical conductivity - Band gap determination.